OPSILab/Cape/docs/dashboards/data-controller-dashboard/index.md

 ### Service Description overview
-Images below show the popup shown by Dashboard when clicking the (i) button on a Service Row.
+Images below show the popup shown by Dashboard when clicking the (i) button on a Service row.

 ![service-details](data-controller-dashboard-service-details.png)

 ![service-details-1](data-controller-dashboard-service-details-1.png)

 Images above show the overview of all the Service Description fields, in particular Data Processing purposes, processed dataset for each purpose and contained Data Concepts for each dataset.
-The details highligths following aspects of the Service:
+The details highlights following aspects of the Service:

-  - Which are the processing purpose cateogory, processing Categories (e.g. aggregate, query, collect)
+  - Which are the processing purpose, processing Categories (e.g. aggregate, query, collect)
     - For each purpose which are the processed data
+  - Legal Basis supported by this Service
+  - Link to the related Policy Statement
+  - Storage, Recipients and Share With details

 ### Actions on Service Descriptions